 “Schools often teach these students in silos — someone who is studying nursing might never see a physical therapist, or a physical therapy student might never see a PA.
 When they go out into the world they have to work with someone who has a different skill set and perspective.”

 Those differences are more serious than different jargon or ideas about best practices.
 Studies have shown patients are more likely to survive, recover quickly, and be satisfied with their care when provider teams function like a well-oiled machine.
-As Lynchburg College becomes the University of Lynchburg and the health professional programs become a part of the College of Health Sciences, the faculty members see more opportunities to help students be prepared for the interprofessional atmosphere of hospitals and other medical settings.
+As University of Lynchburg becomes the University of Lynchburg and the health professional programs become a part of the College of Health Sciences, the faculty members see more opportunities to help students be prepared for the interprofessional atmosphere of hospitals and other medical settings.

 “We need to educate clinicians in a collaborative fashion,” he said.